pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

 1. View the App Live View connector pod logs to see if the connector is sending updates to the back end.

-1. Try deleting the connector pod so it is re-created by running:
+2. Delete the connector pod to recreate it by running:

     ```bash
     kubectl -n app-live-view-connector delete pods -l=name=application-live-view-connector